Carlosmape/.nvim/README.md

 ### How do I install(?) or whatever
  1. This file should be placed on ~/.config/[nvim|vim]/init.vim
  2. Install vim-plug plugin manager.
 [Know how](https://github.com/junegunn/vim-plug)
- 3. Once there, you should open nvim and install plugins as says vim-plug repo
+ 3. Once there, you should open nvim and install plugins as says vim-plug repo:
+ On command mode type `:PlugInstall`
  4. Enjoy :)!

 ### How do I use?